Your ability to retire is very import to the City, and to make sure your retirement years are successful, the City offers a full range of benefits.

 All permanent employees are automatically enrolled in the Denver Employee's Retirement Plan (DERP), also known as the Plan.
 The Plan is a pension plan which provides a lifetime monthly retirement benefit for all vested City Employees.

 In general, you are eligible to receive these benefits after 5 years of continuous service and upon reaching the age of 65.
 The benefit varies based on your salary and length of service.

-As of January 1, 2013, the City and County of Denver and DHHA contribute 11% of the employee’s total gross salary to the trust fund, and the employee contributes 7% of his or her total gross salary.
-These contributions are made on a pre-tax basis through payroll deductions.
+As of January, 2014, the City and County of Denver and DHHA contribute 11.2% of the employee’s total gross salary to the trust fund, and the employee contributes 7.3% of his or her total gross salary.
+Employee contributions are made on a pre-tax basis through payroll deductions.